 Disclosure: Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
+You can see a list of all my favorite books for special needs parents on Amazon here.
 Thank you for your support!

 This was a beautifully written book with an equally beautiful message.
 The author shares Biblical truths and her own personal stories to help you to grieve and wrestle with the questions you may be asking God, to help restore your faith.

-This book is about learning to embrace the things in this special needs parenting journey that God longs for us to enjoy (such as our faith, our husband, our children, ourselves, etc), while releasing the things that are not healthy for us (such as unhealthy emotions, expectations, control, worry, isolation, etc).
+This is a book I wrote about learning to embrace the things in this special needs parenting journey that God longs for us to enjoy (such as our faith, our husband, our children, ourselves, etc), while releasing the things that are not healthy for us (such as unhealthy emotions, expectations, control, worry, isolation, etc).
 Each chapter is filled with scriptural truths and ends with reflection questions to help guide you toward spiritual victory and renewed purpose in your own special needs parenting journey.

-There were so many good books to choose from, but these are my top recommendations in no particular order.
+There were so many good books to choose from, but these are my top recommendations.

 Your turn!
 What books did I miss that have inspired you as a special needs parent?
 Or what are you planning to read now?
 Share with us in the comments below! 🙂